 At Elmcroft we understand the decision to place yourself or your loved one in another’s care is a complex one; there are many factors to consider.
-We would like to be a resource to help you make the decision that is best for you and your family based on your specific needs and wants.
-We have assembled some resources below to help, but we encourage you to reach out to one of our communities for assistance as well.
+We would like to be a senior care resource to help you make the decision that is best for you and your family based on your specific needs and wants.
+We have assembled some resources for senior living below to help, but we encourage you to reach out to one of our communities for assistance as well.

 When It’s Time